 Refer to the following straightforward solutions to resolve the issue with your USB device or external hard drive.

 If your USB device keeps on connecting and disconnecting then the first thing you can do is to try connecting it to a different port.
 This will help you isolate the problem.
-In some cases the port where the USB is connected to can be malfunctioning or obsolete so you need to check that possibility by plugging your USB device to a different USB port.
+In some cases, the port where the USB is connected can be malfunctioning or obsolete so you need to check that possibility by plugging your USB device into a different USB port.

 As mentioned earlier, the problem could be due to some issues with the USB drivers.
 It could be that it has to be updated or you need to reinstall it.
 To do that, follow these steps:

 You also have the option to update the motherboard and the USB driver from the manufacturer’s official website.

 There are times when your system turns off some drives in order to conserve your computer’s power, etc. as a result, the driver that’s required to run your external hard drive properly ends up getting disabled.
 To fix this, you can prevent your system from turning off your external USB drive by following these steps:

 Another thing you can try is to turn off USB Selective Suspend especially when the issue has something to do with the Power Options.
 There are certain systems that are configured to disable USB devices after some time which could be the root cause of the problem.
 Thus, you need to turn off USB Selective Suspend.
 Here’s how you can do it:

 Daily Bible Guide is a browser extension developed by Mindspark Inc. for Google Chrome Browser.
 This extension offers users a fast and easy way to find Bible passages, view daily verses, study the Bible and view the current weather.
 When installed, this extension changes your default search engine and your home page to MyWay.